The Difficulties Diagnosing Endometriosis

 The symptoms and warning signs of endometriosis may also include discomfort during sex, painful periods, and unexplained infertility, ultimately creating turmoil in the woman’s life.
 However, the symptoms of endometriosis are varied, making diagnosis a glaring issue.

 Most women who present to their doctor with symptoms of endometriosis are told one of two mistruths: that the problems are an emotional reaction to mild period pain or that they have another health condition unrelated to the real underlying issue of endometriosis.
-A legal team that deals exclusively with clinical negligence claims in the UK shares that misdiagnosis of endometriosis is attributed to irritable bowel syndrome, ovarian cysts, a urinary tract infection, or depression with devastating impacts on women.
+Misdiagnosis of endometriosis is attributed to irritable bowel syndrome, ovarian cysts, a urinary tract infection, or depression with devastating impacts on women.

 Not only are they given a course of treatment, like medications or suggested lifestyle changes that do not effectively reduce the problems associated with endometriosis, but they also feel as though their very real concerns go unheard.
 The overarching theme with endometriosis is that doctors are more likely to ignore the symptoms than they are to identify – and correct – the issue.